wooiseong/portfolio-project-vercel/README.md

 ## Bugs/Future plans
 1. When the viewport is under 576px, the navigation bar is replaced with a toggler.
 The bar is displayed when the toggler is clicked.
 On vercel, the toggler is malfunctioned.
 The toggler functions properly when the website is built locally.

 2. Due to budget constraint, I do not apply for MySQL hosting.
 The feedback cannot be stored in mySql database.
 I wrote a simple response in nodeJS.
-You can refer <a href="https://github.com/wooiseong/portfolio-backend-on-vercel">portfolio-backend-on-vercel</a>
+You can refer to <a href="https://github.com/wooiseong/portfolio-backend-on-vercel">portfolio-backend-on-vercel</a>

-For
+For nodeJS file connected to local mySQL database:  <a href="https://github.com/wooiseong/portfolio-nodeJS-mySql">portfolio-nodeJS-mySql</a>

 ## Installation
 Please follow the instructions to get a copy of this project.